Outbreak of Potentially Deadly Amatoxin Poisoning Linked to the Consumption of Wild, Foraged Mushrooms

 • Provide research opportunities in forestry and natural resource management.

-Hardwoods are a significant component of SDSF and are evaluated during wildlife and timber management planning.
-One aspect of hardwood management is to examine and experiment with alternative uses for hardwoods.
-Hardwoods can be utilized as firewood.
+Hardwoods are also a significant component of SDSF forests and are evaluated as part of both wildlife and timber management planning.
+One aspect of hardwood management is exploring and experimenting with alternative uses for hardwood species.
+Another aspect includes reducing the number of hardwoods in certain areas to promote the increased growth of conifer species.

 SDSF Timber Harvest History